secauth-skhan/GitSome/README.txt

-Hello there, Git
+Hello there, Git.
-Updating readme with new info
+Updating readme with new info.
+This will all be over soon...